Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/Python/1_LED_(Important).rst

 Python_Codes".
 You can move the codes to any location.
 For example, we save the codes in Disk(D) with the path of "D:/Micropython_Codes".

-01.1_Blink
+Blink
 ---------------------------

-Open "Thonny", click "This computer""D:""Micropython_Codes".
+Open "Thonny", click "This computer" -> "D:" -> "Micropython_Codes".

 .. image:: ../_static/imgs/1_LED/Chapter01_19.png
     :align: center